A blog by Ronny Allan

 BREAKING NEWS 9TH OCT 2023 – US FDA APPROVES THE USE OF HISTOTRIPSY IN HUMANS FOR LIVER TREATMENT

-….. and then read about Histotripsy and the clinical trials below
+….. and then read about Histotripsy and the clinical trials below.

-ORIGINAL ARTICLE FOLLOWS ……
+ORIGINAL ARTICLE FROM 2022 FOLLOWS ……

 A new technique that destroys cancer using soundwaves.
 It also spurs the immune system to kill off any of the tumour left behind, scientists have revealed.
 The non-invasive treatment only needs to be partially effective to stop the cancer spreading.